Sonny Liston vs. Cassius Clay: Aftermath

+Questions over deliberate blinding

 Many theorized that a substance used on Liston's cuts by Joe Pollino, his cutman, may have inadvertently caused the irritation that blinded Clay in round four.
 "Joe Pollino had used Monsel's Solution on that cut," Angelo Dundee said.
 "Now what had happened was that probably the kid put his forehead leaning in on the guy—because Liston was starting to wear in with those body shots—and my kid, sweating profusely, it went into both eyes."

 Two days after the fight, heavyweight contender Eddie Machen said he believed that Liston's handlers made deliberate use of illegal medication to temporarily blind Clay.
 "The same thing happened to me when I fought Liston in 1960," Machen said.
 "I thought my eyes would burn out of my head, and Liston seemed to know it would happen."
 He theorized that Liston's handlers would rub medication on his shoulders, which would then be transferred to his opponent's forehead during clinches and drip into the eyes.
 "Clay did the worst thing when he started screaming and let Liston know it had worked," Machen said.
 "Clay panicked.
 I didn't do that.
 I'm more of a seasoned pro, and I hid it from Liston."

-It is noteworthy that Machen did not mention the eye burning problem immediately after his fight with Liston, citing an injury to his arm as contributing to his defeat.